 AI-Ready Product Pages — A 6-Point Scoring Checklist for E-Commerce

-Only 12% of Shopify merchants have implemented comprehensive Product schema markup — the single most actionable step for AI discoverability (Metricus, 2026).
-ChatGPT Shopping shows 3-8 products per query.
-The compression of visible options means most brands in a category are excluded entirely.
+Only 12% of Shopify merchants have shipped comprehensive Product schema markup - the single most actionable step for AI discoverability (Metricus, 2026).
+Sit with that number.
+ChatGPT Shopping shows 3-8 products per query, and that traffic converts 31% higher than non-branded organic.
+When the visible options compress to a handful, most brands in a category aren't ranked lower - they're excluded entirely.
+There's no page two to fight for.

-This checklist scores your product pages across the six signals that determine whether AI shopping assistants — ChatGPT Shopping, Perplexity Shopping, Google AI Overviews — cite your products or skip them.
-Inspired by Search Engine Land's AI-ready product page scorecard, adapted specifically for e-commerce.
+This checklist scores your product pages across the six signals that decide whether AI shopping assistants - ChatGPT Shopping, Perplexity Shopping, Google AI Overviews - cite your products or skip past them.
+It's adapted from Search Engine Land's AI-ready product page scorecard, reworked specifically for e-commerce.

 The 6-point AI readiness checklist

 Score each signal 0-2 (0 = missing, 1 = partial, 2 = strong).
-A score of 10-12 means your product page is AI-ready.
-Below 6 means AI shopping assistants are likely skipping you.
+10-12 means the page is AI-ready.
+Below 6 means AI shopping assistants are almost certainly skipping you - and you'd never see it in your analytics.

-A 300-word product description tells AI almost nothing.
-AI models need substance to extract, summarize, and cite.
-The Princeton/IIT Delhi GEO study found that content optimization strategies work best on pages with sufficient depth for the AI to identify and extract specific claims (Aggarwal et al., 2023).
+A 300-word product description tells the AI almost nothing.
+These models need substance to extract, summarize, and cite - thin pages give them nothing to work with.
+The Princeton/IIT Delhi GEO study found optimization strategies only work on pages with enough depth for the AI to find and extract specific claims (Aggarwal et al., 2023).

 What counts toward word count: